VortexShrimp/ender/README.md

 ## getting started
 1. Clone this repository or download a release version.
-2. Download/build required binaries from `ender/external` and place them in `ender/lib`.
+2. Download/build required binaries from `ender/lib`.
 3. Open the `.sln` file.
 (Development done in VS2022)
 4. Build in `Release\Debug x64`